 Stewardship Council Community Grants Program

-Funding through the Community Grants Program supports projects that protect and/or enhance the Nashua, Squannacook, and Nissitissit Rivers and their Outstandingly Remarkable Resource Values (ORRVs).
-This grants program aims to engage municipalities and local organizations in protecting the rivers’ resources and building strong local stewardship of the rivers in accordance with the Nashua, Squannacook, and Nissitissit Rivers Stewardship Plan (Stewardship Plan).
+Funding through the Community Grants Program supports projects that protect and/or enhance the Nashua, Squannacook, and Nissitissit Rivers and their nationally-recognized biodiversity, scenic and recreational, and historic and cultural values.
+This grants program aims to engage municipalities and local non-profits (environmental, historical, cultural, educational, recreational) in protecting the rivers’ resources and building strong local stewardship of the rivers in accordance with the Nashua, Squannacook, and Nissitissit Rivers Stewardship Plan.

 About the Community Grants Program